Carrier Strike Group 3 Changes Command

 BREMERTON -- Rear Adm.
 J.T.
 Anderson was relieved by Rear Adm.
 Kevin Lenox as commander, Carrier Strike Group (CSG) 3, during a change of command ceremony held on Naval Base Kitsap-Bremerton, Sept.
 1, 2022.

-CSG 3’s subordinate commands include USS Abraham Lincoln (CVN 72), Carrier Air Wing (CVW) 9, Ticonderoga-class guided-missile cruiser USS Mobile Bay (CG 53) and ships assigned to Destroyer Squadron 21 including Arleigh Burke-class guided-missile destroyers USS Fitzgerald (DDG 62), USS Momsen (DDG 92), USS Gridley (DDG 101), USS Sampson (DDG 102) and USS Spruance (DDG 111).
+CSG-3’s subordinate commands include USS Abraham Lincoln (CVN 72), Carrier Air Wing (CVW) 9, the Ticonderoga-class guided-missile cruiser USS Mobile Bay (CG 53) and ships assigned to Destroyer Squadron 21 including Arleigh Burke-class guided-missile destroyers USS Fitzgerald (DDG 62), USS Momsen (DDG 92), USS Gridley (DDG 101), USS Sampson (DDG 102) and USS Spruance (DDG 111).

 An integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training across the full spectrum of military operations – from combat operations to humanitarian assistance and disaster relief.
 U.S. 3rd Fleet works in close coordination with other numbered Fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.